 The Bishop's Work in Civil Rights

 I was born and raised in a little town called Baton Rouge, Louisiana.
 I went to grade school and high school there.
-In those days we were completely segregated, separate but unequal.
+In those days we were completely segregated, separate and unequal.
 My high school diploma says: graduated from the colored school.
-I cherish that because it allows me to never get so big that I forget where I came from.
+I cherish that because it allows me to never forget where I came from.

 My civil rights work all began when I was in the 11th grade.
 I was standing on the balcony of our school — this would have been about 1961—and I saw a group of kids marching on the highway, carrying signs and singing the song “We Shall Overcome.”
 I recognized some of the marchers from my high school.
 So, I joined my first march.